 Terminal Services: As long as Remote Desktop is not used, it is safe to disable this service.

-Themes: Disable this service if there is no need for the visual effects like the new Aero interface.
+Themes: Disable this service if there is no need for the visual effects, like the new Aero interface.
 Disabling is only advised for slow computers because the new interface is one of the most important reasons to upgrade to Windows Vista.
-To disable visual settings manually, go to System in the Control Panel, Advanced system settings (in the left task pane), tab Advanced, button Settings (sub Performance).
+To disable visual settings manually, go to System in the Control Panel, advanced system settings (in the left task pane), tab Advanced, button Settings (sub Performance).

 Windows Audio and Windows Audio Endpoint Builder: Keep these services enabled to be able to hear the audio effects.

 Windows Defender: Additional scanning software for unwanted, malicious software.
 If this service is disabled, disable the automatic start up of the tool Windows Defender as well, else the error message 0x800106BA appears.
-This error message is solved by disabling the automatic stat up with the tool MSCONFIG (tab Startup).
+This error message is solved by disabling the automatic start up with the tool MSCONFIG (tab Startup).
 After disabling the service, Windows Defender is no longer accessible by the Control Panel.

 Windows Error Reporting-service: Generates an error message when a program no longer responds.
 If this service is disabled, error reporting is no longer possible and existing solutions are not delivered anymore.